accelero-cloud/appkernel/docs/the_model.rst

 Unlike Python's standard dataclass, a Model supports deferred validation, query DSL integration, automatic field generation, and MongoDB persistence.

 .. warning::
     This section covers the Model and its features in depth.
-For a quick overview, visit the :ref:`How does it works?` section first.
+For a quick overview, visit the :ref:`How does it work?` section first.

 Features of a Model
 '''''''''''''''''''